qaisalmanasra/Movies-Library/README.md

 8.Create a function to handle the server error (status 500) 9.Create a function to handle "page not found error" (status 404) 10.Update Readme file.
+11.add un update requst
+12.add a delete requst
+13.add a get data by id requst

 ## Project Features
 <!-- What are the features included in you app -->